GitLeeRepo/viNotes/viNotes.md

 To activate spell check withing a vi session, in **ex mode** enter:

 ```
+:setlocal spell    # for the local buffer only

+:set spell         # for all buffers

-:set spell
+:set nospell       # turn spell checking off
 ```

-To mark a word good (adding it to your spellfile) and to jump to the next misspelled word enter the following in **command mode**
+To mark a word good (adding it to your spellfile), to jump to the next or previous misspelled word, to get a list of suggestions, enter the following in **command mode**

 ```
-zg    # mark word as good
+zg    # mark selected word as good

-Js    # jump to next misspelled word
+]s    # jump to next misspelled word

+[s    # jump to the previous misspelled word

+z=    # get a list of suggested corrections on selected misspelled word
 ```

 ## View in Hex mode